GSA/notifications-api/README.md

 Open VS Code and install the Remote-Containers plug-in from Microsoft.

-Make sure your docker daemon is running (on OS X, this is typically accomplished by opening the Docker Desktop app)
+Make sure your docker daemon is running (on OS X, this is typically accomplished by opening the Docker Desktop app) Also make sure there is NOT a Postgres daemon running on port 5432.

 Create the external docker network: